Signs and Symptoms

 Recurrent Infections

 Recurrent infections is an increased susceptibility to infections.
 These can be complex and severe persistent infections that could indicate an issue with the immune system.
-It is important to remember that most children with recurrent infections do have a normal immunity.
+It is important to remember that most children with recurrent infections do have normal immunity.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a […]

 Read more